Configure a virtual environment

 In the left-hand pane of the Add Python Interpreter dialog, select Virtualenv Environment.

-Specify the location of the new virtual environment in the text field, or click and find location in your file system.
+Specify the location of the new virtual environment in the Location field, or click and browse for the desired location in your file system.
 The directory for the new virtual environment should be empty.

 Choose the base interpreter from the list, or click and find the desired Python executable in your file system.

 Select the Inherit global site-packages checkbox if you want all packages installed in the global Python on your machine to be added to the virtual environment you're going to create.
 This checkbox corresponds to the